munichpavel/risk-ai-workshop/README.md

 ## Release history

+### Latest

+Add github action for automated testing

+### v2022.0.1

+Add initial exercises and methods for Simpson's paradox.

 ### v2020-02-uni-lj

 Created prior to the above versioning scheme, workshop at University of Ljublana in February, 2020.

-### v2022.0.1

-Add initial exercises and methods for Simpson's paradox.